-The Chief Justice of the United States, Chair

-Magistrate Judge Tim A. Baker, U.S. District Court for the Southern District of Indiana Judge Curtis L. Collier, U.S. District Court for the Eastern District of Tennessee Chief Judge Barbara J. Houser, U.S. Bankruptcy Court for the Northern District of Texas Judge Kent A. Jordan, U.S. Court of Appeals for the Third Circuit Judge Kimberly J. Mueller, U.S. District Court for the Eastern District of California Judge George Z. Singal, U.S. District Court for the District of Maine Judge David S. Tatel, U.S. Court of Appeals for the District of Columbia Circuit James C. Duff, Director of the Administrative Office of the U.S. Courts
+The Chief Justice of the United States, Chair Magistrate Judge Tim A. Baker, U.S. District Court for the Southern District of Indiana Judge Duane Benton, U.S. Court of Appeals for the Eighth Circuit Judge Nancy Freudenthal, U.S. District Court for the District of Wyoming Chief Judge Barbara J. Houser, U.S. Bankruptcy Court for the Northern District of Texas Judge Raymond Jackson, U.S. District Court for the Eastern District of Virginia Judge George Z. Singal, U.S. District Court for the District of Maine Judge David S. Tatel, U.S. Court of Appeals for the District of Columbia Circuit James C. Duff, Director of the Administrative Office of the U.S. Courts